Posted in Technology

 In Meeting, Turn On “Original sound for musicians.”

-When you’re in a live meeting, click the Original Sound for Musicians: Off selection box near the top left of your video window.
+When you’re in a live meeting, click the Original Sound for Musicians: off selection box near the top right of your video window.
 Read this as saying “Original Sound IS OFF.”
-When you click it, it will then read Original Sound for Musicians: On and you are good to go.
+When you click it, it will then read Original Sound for Musicians: on and you are good to go.

 To see how much more control the desktop version of Zoom gives you than the iPad version, check out how to perform this same function on an iPad.